cn-uofbasel/PyCN-lite/README.md

 * install Micropython on the ESP8266
 * configure the WiFi access point for 192.168.4.1 and essid of your choice
-* transfer the content of the 'icn' source code directory to '/lib/icn' on the ESP8266
+* transfer the content of the 'pycn_lite' source code directory to '/lib/pycn_lite' on the ESP8266
 * run the following commands on the console (or put them into the boot.py script):
 ```
->>> import icn.server.repo as r
+>>> import pycn_lite.server.repo as r
 >>> r.start()
 PyCN-lite repo server at ('192.168.4.1', 6363) serving ['ndn2013', 'ccnx2015']
 ```